 Cooperation with Other Institutions

 Wofford has partnered with Clemson University and Columbia University to provide students with the option of pursuing a degree in engineering.
 It has also established an agreement with Wake Forest University for students interested in pursuing a Master of Arts in Management.
-In addition, Wofford has an agreement with Converse College for students who are interested in receiving the Master of Arts in Teaching (MAT) degree.
-Additional information regarding these programs can be found in the Pre-Professional Programs section of the Catalog.
+In addition, Wofford has an agreement with Converse University for students who are interested in receiving the Master of Arts in Teaching (MAT) degree.
+Additional information regarding these programs can be found in the Pre-Professional Programs section of this Catalog.

 Students wishing to take course work at another college or university and apply that work to their Wofford degree requirements must secure advance approval from the Office of the Registrar prior to attendance.
 Courses used to satisfy major, minor, concentration, program and/or emphasis requirements must get the approval of the department chair.
-The chairs will determine the suitability and equivalency of the courses towards the majors, minors, etc., while the Registrar's Office will consider whether the student’s request meets certain institutional requirements.
+The Chairs will determine the suitability and equivalency of the courses towards the majors, minors, etc., while the Registrar's Office will consider whether the student’s request meets certain institutional requirements.
 The Registrar's Office will evaluate all coursework and accept that which is equivalent to course offerings at Wofford and/or determined to be applicable to the liberal arts curriculum.
 Official transcripts from all institutions attended must be received and evaluated by the Registrar's Office before any transfer credit is awarded.
 Unofficial transcripts and screenshots of transcripts will not be accepted for evaluation of transfer work.